3. Learning Design Studio (LDS)

 To better support creating a learning design, the IDEALS team developed the Pattern Library, which provides pre-defined, hands-on resources for IDEALS users.

 Please be aware of this image.png button.
-When you see it, the Learning Design Studio can offer patterns for you to use.
+When you see it, the Learning Design Facilitator (LDF) can offer patterns for you to use.

 1. Course-level Patterns